Sorted header abstract pattern

 Reading time: 5 minutes

-Posted , 4 Comments
+Posted by Tom Hartmann , 4 Comments

-How buy now pay later is used
+How buy now pay later gets used

-Three quarters of BNPL borrowers use BNPL as a credit card alternative, according to a recent survey by the Ministry of Business, Innovation and Employment (MBIE).
+Three-quarters of BNPL borrowers use BNPL as a credit card alternative, according to a survey by the Ministry of Business, Innovation and Employment (MBIE).
+Most use it for clothes (87%) and tech (53%).
+Health and beauty is also popular (44%).

-I jumped on a call with a young professionals network to sound them out on what they thought about buy now pay later and how they use it.
-A handful preferred to save and pay for things all with their money, some had trust issues with the system, but a fair number still enjoyed the benefits of getting things straight away.
+I jumped on a call with a young professionals network to sound them out on what they thought about BNPL and how they use it.
+A handful preferred to save to pay for things, some had trust issues with the system, but a fair number still enjoyed the benefits of getting things straight away using BNPL.

-“I have used it,” said one, but “I often find that once I receive my purchase I regret buying it, because it's not as exciting as I thought, and then I have to keep paying for it for a long time after I've received it.”
+“I have used it,” said one, but “I often find that once I receive my purchase, I regret buying it, because it’s not as exciting as I thought, and then I have to keep paying for it for a long time after I’ve received it.”

 “I don’t use it, but I invest in it, since everyone’s using it,” said another.
 “I would 100% get in trouble if I use it.”